pymupdf/PyMuPDF-Layout/reducto_results/markdowns/page_111.md

 ture is preferably the repeating unit represented by Formula (A-1).

-- Figure: Formula (A-1) — repeating unit (polymer monomer).
-- Core connectivity:
-  - Polymer backbone segment (left) — tertiary carbon bearing substituent R^1.
-  - That backbone carbon is bonded to a carbonyl (O= C) forming an ester linkage: O=C–O–A–(cyclic carbonate).
-  - A links the ester oxygen to a five‑membered cyclic carbonate (1,3‑dioxolan‑2‑one motif): a five‑membered ring with two oxygens and a carbonyl.
+Formula: (A-1)

+Key structural features
+- Polymer repeating unit: backbone fragment is a substituted vinyl/methacrylate-type unit: –[CH(R1)–C(=O)–O–A–(cyclic carbonate)]–
+- Pendant group: five‑membered cyclic carbonate (1,3‑dioxolan‑2‑one) attached via an oxygen to linker A.
+- Ring substituent: the ring carbon between the two oxygens bears Z–(R2)n (dashed bond in figure indicates substitution at that carbon).
+- Variable groups: R1 (on backbone carbon), A (linker between ester oxygen and cyclic carbonate), Z and (R2)n (substituents on the cyclic carbonate ring).

+ASCII connectivity (approximate)
-- Substituents/labels shown on the cyclic carbonate:
+-[-CH(R1)-C(=O)-O-A-O-CR-(O)-C(=O)-]- with Z-(R2)n on the CR in the cyclic carbonate ring.
-  - Z is attached to the ring (dashed curved bond indicating variable linkage).
-  - (R^4)2_n indicated as a substituent associated with Z.
-- Labels present on the figure: R^1, A, Z, (R^4)2_n.

 (A-1) 25 25